 Why Everyone Love Montepulciano And Pienza

-These two towns offer a glimpse into the rich culture and history of Italy, unmatched by any other destination.
-Montepulciano boasts beautiful Renaissance-era architecture, enriched by the renowned wines produced in the region.
+These two towns offer a glimpse into Italy’s rich culture and history, unmatched by any other destination.
+Montepulciano boasts beautiful Renaissance-era architecture enriched by the renowned wines produced in the region.

-Pienza, on the other hand, is a stunning hilltop village that has managed to retain its distinctive character over the centuries.
-This UNESCO World Heritage site is famous for its stunning views of the rolling Tuscany hills and fantastic examples of Renaissance architecture.
-So, why not mosey around the winding streets, sample some local gastronomy, and stroll through beautiful parks and landscapes.
+Pienza, a stunning hilltop village, has preserved its unique character over the centuries.
+This UNESCO World Heritage site is famous for its breathtaking views of the rolling Tuscany hills and fantastic examples of Renaissance architecture.
+Imagine moseying around the winding streets, sampling local gastronomy, and strolling through these beautiful parks and landscapes.

-These two towns will make your travels to Tuscany truly unforgettable.
+These two towns, Montepulciano and Pienza, will undoubtedly make your Tuscany experience truly unforgettable.

 Montepulciano

 The filming location for the Twilight sequel New Moon is here.
-The location of the Cathedral was previously occupied by an old parish church that was deemed insufficient and unadorned compared to the new, beautiful buildings constructed in Piazza Grande and the surrounding streets.
+An old parish church previously occupied the Cathedral, which was deemed insufficient and unadorned compared to the new, beautiful buildings constructed in Piazza Grande and the surrounding streets.

 Cypress trees in the Val d'Orcia

-As we drove along the winding streets from Montepulciano to Piaza, we were treated to the stunning sight of the cypress trees in the Val d’Orcia region of Tuscany, Italy.
+As we drove along the winding streets from Montepulciano to Piazza, we were treated to the stunning sight of the cypress trees in the Val d’Orcia region of Tuscany, Italy.

 Pienza